LucasDelfino92/morrowindsharp/modlist.md

 Before running the automated conflict resolution tools, we need to confirm your installed mods and plugins are in the right order.

-You can download a package containing these in .txt form from here: [Morrowind Improved June 19th](http://download1510.mediafire.com/7zzf8bce65og/4xcbvf7qzb1rvgt/Morrowind+Improved+June+19th.zip)
+You can download a package containing these in .txt form from here: [Modding Morrowind June 19th](http://download1510.mediafire.com/7zzf8bce65og/4xcbvf7qzb1rvgt/Morrowind+Improved+June+19th.zip)

 > The **loadorder.txt** is formatted so that Mod Organizer 2 is able to read it, and adjust your load order accordingly.
 For Mod Organizer 2 to recognize **loadorder.txt**, you need to place it inside **\Mod Organizer 2\profiles\Morrowind Improved\loadorder.txt**, overwriting when prompted.
 Note that this will overwrite your personal **loadorder.txt**: if you aren't okay with this, simply adjust your load order manually.
 Your mod installation order, however, will need to be adjusted manually in any case.